RogerCL24/tyro_JS/Saying hi/README.md

 # Greeting
 First program with Javascript

-- To print text in the console we only need to code this:
+- To print text in the console we only need to code the following command:
 ```javascript
 console.log("Hi everyone")
 ```